 - Complete a period of supervised practice, like a dietetic internship.

 - Pass the Commission on Dietetic Registration (CDR) exam.
 This is a national certification.

 - Get and maintain a state license.

 Dietetics is a highly-regulated profession.
-Most who seek out the profession get a BA in nutrition or a related field.
-As of now, those who are looking to become an RD can become certified with just a Bachelor’s Degree.
-However, in 2024, regulations will change and a graduate degree will be required in order to take the CDR exam.
+Most who seek out the profession get a bachelor's in nutrition or a related field.
+As of now, those who are looking to become an RD are able to become certified with just a bachelor’s degree.
+However, in 2024, prospective dietitians will need a graduate degree to sit for the CDR exam.

 After graduation, the next step is to complete an internship.
-To become an RD, you must receive hands-on training.
-It’s required to complete 1,200 hours of internship experience under a licensed dietician.
+RDs typically receive hundreds of hours of hands-on training while supervised under a licensed dietician.
 Once an aspiring dietician has graduated and completed their internship hours, the next step is to get properly certified and licensed.
 Passing the CDR exam is a requirement to become an RD.
 Finally, Most states require a specific license to practice there, separate from the CDR exam.
 It’s important for future RDs to prepare for the requirements of the state where they hope to practice.

 Nutritionists are unable to treat those who are suffering from illnesses.
 They must work with healthy individuals who are seeking out services to improve their dietary intake and overall lifestyle.
 Nutritionists are not regulated by any laws and anyone can refer to themselves as a nutritionist.
 There are nutritionists who have many qualifications, but there are some who are self-taught, making it difficult for those seeking out nutritionists to know who is qualified to help and who is not.